What’s The Best 50cc Go-Kart For Kids? (4 Karts Compared)

 Brand new, Birel are asking around $2,500, which includes the engine and tires, putting this kart in the realms of very affordable for something brand new.

 If your child is just dipping their toes into the sport, it’s a good idea to look at ‘pre-loved’ karts, especially since they’ll be getting a feel for how to drive and as such, and many scrapes and bumps can happen.
-This B-25 model with a Comer C50 engine can be found pre-owned for as low as $1,000.
+This B-25 model with a Comer C50 engine can often be found pre-owned for as low as $1,000.

 Ease Of Operation